jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 [Repealed]

 ### 90 Transitional regulation-making power: legislative charges
-(1) For the purposes of section 5(6ED)﻿(a), the Governor-General may, by Order in Council made on the recommendation of the Minister of Revenue, add a charge or class of charges to the schedule.
+(1) For the purposes of section 5(6ED)﻿(a), the Governor-General may, by Order in Council made on the recommendation of the Minister of Revenue, add a charge or class of charges to schedule 1.
 (2) Before making a recommendation referred to in subsection (1), the Minister must be satisfied that the charge should be non-taxable, having regard to whether making the charge non-taxable is consistent with the approach taken for other charges with similar characteristics.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).